-Although DOE does not consider the no action alternative of ceasing NIF construction to be reasonable (Section 2.1.2), the impacts that are expected from such an action are discussed here.
-Upon ceasing NIF construction, DOE could take one of the following two actions: (1) complete construction of the buildings for other use, which would require redesign of the building interiors, or (2) demolish the NIF structures and return the site to a brownfield condition.
-In either case, the impacts of any remaining residual PCB contamination in Stipulated Areas would remain the same as for the preferred alternative (to continue construction and operation of NIF) for soils, groundwater, and health and safety.
-The recently discovered PCBs in the NIF Construction Area and the residual PCB contamination in the ETC Area have been identified and removed, and the surveys conducted pursuant to the Joint Stipulation and Order indicate that is highly unlikely that further contamination would be found in the future.
+The impacts that are expected from ceasing construction of NIF are discussed in this section.
+As identified in Section 2.3, the three options for ceasing NIF are "mothballing" the facility, using the facility for another program, or demolishing the facility and restoring the site.
+In these cases, the potential impacts of any remaining residual PCB contamination in the Stipulated Areas would remain the same as for the preferred alternative (to continue construction and operation of NIF) for soils, groundwater, and health and safety (Table 4.1).
+This conclusion is based on the finding that there were no substantial additional buried radioactive or hazardous materials and the fact that conventional NIF construction is more than 94% complete and major excavation activities are complete.
+The recently discovered PCBs in the NIF Construction Area and the residual PCB contamination in the ETC Area have been identified and removed, and the surveys conducted pursuant to the Joint Stipulation and Order indicate that it is highly unlikely that further contamination is present.